Cancel anytime

 Goal

-To track the total return of the Bloomberg US 1-5 Year Corporate Bond Index.
+The ETF's goal is to track the performance, before fees and expenses, of the Bloomberg US 1-5 Year Corporate Bond Index.

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, aiming to replicate the performance of the Bloomberg US 1-5 Year Corporate Bond Index.
+Strategy: The ETF employs a passive management strategy, attempting to replicate the composition and weighting of its target index.

-Composition The ETF holds a diversified portfolio of U.S. dollar-denominated investment-grade corporate bonds with maturities between 1 and 5 years.
+Composition The ETF primarily holds U.S. dollar-denominated, investment-grade corporate bonds with maturities between one and five years.

 Market Position